aquariumbio/aquarium-local/docs/index.md

 rm -rf data/db/*
 ```

-and finally restarting Aquarium with `docker-compose` as before.
+and finally restarting Aquarium with `./aquarium.sh up` as before.
 If Aquarium has been updated since the database dump was generated, it is a good idea to run database migrations as described above.

 > **Important**: If you swap in a large database dump, the database has to be reinitialized.
 > And the larger the database, the longer the initialization will take.
 > _Let the initialization finish._

+If you need to change the database frequently, for example while testing code, you can use [this script](https://github.com/dvnstrcklnd/aq-hot-swap-db).